jezevec10/jstris-guide/guide.md

 ### Solid Garbage

-Solid garbage are unclearable lines that rise up from the bottom to “hurry up” the game so it doesn’t extend indefinitely.
+Solid garbage consists of unclearable lines that rise up from the bottom to “hurry up” the game so it doesn’t extend indefinitely.
 They are slightly darker than normal garbage lines.
 In the Bot Room, solid garbage by default starts to come after 2 minutes.
 Solid garbage is also customizable in custom rooms.

 ![Solid Garbage][image7]

 ### Lock Delay

 Lock delay refers to how much time a piece can wait on the ground before locking into place.
 In Jstris, there are three types of lock delays you can customize.
-The first one, L1, controls how many milliseconds after a piece is softdropped to the ground until it locks.
+The first one, L1, controls how many milliseconds after a piece is soft-dropped to the ground until it locks.
 The default L1 delay is 500 milliseconds.
-The second one, L2, controls how many milliseconds after a piece is softdropped to the ground and is kept in motion by moving left or right until it locks.
+The second one, L2, controls how many milliseconds after a piece is soft-dropped to the ground and is kept in motion by moving left or right until it locks.
 The default L2 delay is 5000 milliseconds.
 Note that if a piece is rotated, the L2 is reset and the piece can stay on longer than 5000 milliseconds, which brings us to L3.
-The third one, L3, is the maximum amount of time a piece that enters the matrix can stay on before it autolocks, no matter what.
+The third one, L3, is the maximum amount of time a piece that enters the matrix can stay on before it auto-locks, no matter what.
 The default L3 delay is 20000 milliseconds.

 ### Clear Delay